d-rybakov/ml-delivery-framework/phase-1-business-understanding/P01_Project_Plan_G.md

 *\[**Example**: The Customer Churn Prediction project is completed when the predictive model is deployed into production, accepted by the Sponsor, all documentation is delivered, knowledge transfer is completed, and formal project closure is approved.\]*

-4. # Project Governance and Execution Control {#project-governance-and-execution-control}
+# Project Governance and Execution Control

 *\[Define the project execution framework, governance mechanisms, and control procedures ensuring structured delivery, transparency, and quality throughout the project lifecycle.\]*
 *\[Describe how the project is governed and controlled during execution.*